zglate/philips-3200-mod/README.md

 | Heat Shrink Tubing | Small amount | 1/16" diameter | For insulating solder joints and the unused pot pin. |
 | Instant Read Thermometer | 1 | | For testing output temperature. |

 **Note on part numbers:** The potentiometer is Bourns 3296W-1-102LF.
 The "102" means 1kΩ (10 × 10² ohms).
-The NTC sensor is Saeco part 421946046921, a 480mm wire assembly that fits Philips EP series machines.
+There are other cheaper variable resistors but this is the best option due to its adjustability and quality.
+The NTC sensor is Saeco part 421946046921 but you can also buy it as part number 421945058801 (more expensive), a 480mm wire assembly that fits Philips EP series machines.

 **About the potentiometer:** Each full turn adds roughly 35Ω.
 There is no physical stop at the ends.
 The pot has a clutch that lets you keep turning past the limit without damage.
 Listen for a click when you reach the end.
 The first two turns from the 0Ω end are a dead zone with minimal resistance change.